hazelcast/fraud-detection-python/README.md

 helm repo update
 ```

-Finally, deploy your Hazelcast cluster with
+Finally, deploy all components with
 ```
 helm install -f values.yaml hz-python hazelcast/hazelcast
 kubectl apply -f hz-pods.yaml
 ```

-Wait 3-5 minutes and ALL your PODS should be RUNNING
+Wait 3-5 minutes and ALL 6 PODS should be RUNNING
 ```
 kubectl get pods
 ```
 The output should be similar to
 ![kubectl get pods](./images/pods.png)

-Make sure to make a note of the EXTERNAL-IP for the following PODS
-* hz-python-hazelcast-mancenter-0 (in the above example "34.89.44.29:8080")
-* fraud-dashboard (in the above example "34.105.167.221:8501")

 # STEP 2: Load Customer and Merchant data to Hazelcast (In-Memory data store)
 Open a second Terminal window